-On board the AmaLegro with AmaWaterways – Paris to Normandy, France
+On board AmaLegro with AmaWaterways – Paris to Normandy, France

 It is pleasant to have been to a place the way a river went. ~ Henry David Thoreau

-We have taken several cruises in Europe over the last few years.
-While we do enjoy driving a car or traveling by train through the countryside and stopping in the quaint villages and towns along the way, we have found that moving from place to place, packing and unpacking, can be inefficient and exhausting, and river cruises offer a more relaxed and cost effective approach to travel.
+While we enjoy driving a car or traveling by train through the European countryside and stopping in the quaint villages and towns along the way, we have found that moving from place to place and packing and unpacking can be inefficient and exhausting.
+European river cruises offer a more relaxed and cost-effective approach to travel.

-River cruises have become a very popular way to travel, particularly in Europe.
-Many river cruise lines have increased their fleets by as much as 50% in the last few years.
-Cruising the European waterways allows you to experience the stunning scenery while stopping in some of the oldest and most iconic European destinations.
-You can unpack once and still enjoy the unique towns and villages that at one time were only accessible by car.
-River cruises are unique in that they are not just about the destination, but focus on the “joy of the journey” with each itinerary immersing the passengers into the local history, culture, cuisine, and wines of the region.
+Cruising Europe’s waterways allows you to experience the stunning scenery while stopping in some of the oldest and most iconic European destinations.
+You can unpack once and enjoy the unique towns and storybook villages that at one time were only accessible by car.
+River cruises are not just about the destination but focus on the “joy of the journey.”
+Each itinerary immerses the passengers in the region’s history, culture, cuisine, and wines.

-Last spring we traveled with one of the leading luxury river cruise lines, AmaWaterways, to fulfill two bucket list items: a visit to to Monet’s Garden in Giverny and the Normandy Beaches in France in the year of the 70th Anniversary of the Liberation of France.
-Roger had been wanting to take this trip for many years since his parents met in France after the D-Day Invasion in Normandy.
-His mother was an army nurse and his father was a soldier who was wounded in the war.
+In the spring of 2014, we traveled with one of the leading luxury river cruise lines, AmaWaterways, to fulfill two bucket list items: a visit to Monet’s Garden in Giverny and to see the Normandy Beaches in France in the year of the 70th Anniversary of the Liberation of France.
+Roger had wanted to take this trip since his parents met in France after the D-Day Invasion in Normandy.
+His mother was an army nurse, and his father was a soldier wounded in the war.
 It’s a story that could be made into a romance novel.

-AmaWaterways is consistently ranked as one of the top luxury river cruise lines in the world.
-In 2013 and 2014, they were awarded a “World’s Best Award” by Travel & Leisure.
-In 2014 they also won WAVE awards for having the “best staterooms” and “onboard dining (for river cruises)” by TravelAge West.
-With a strong focus on their culinary program, they are the only cruise line in the industry to be invited to join the prestigious Chaîne des Rôtisseurs, the oldest and largest food and wine society that was founded in 1950 in Paris.
-Every AmaWaterways ship cruising in Europe is a member of La Chaîne des Rôtisseurs.
+AmaWaterways is consistently ranked as one of the world’s top luxury river cruise lines.
+With a strong focus on their culinary program, the line was invited to join the prestigious Chaîne des Rôtisseurs, the oldest and largest food and wine society founded in 1950 in Paris.
+Every AmaWaterways ship cruising in Europe is a La Chaîne des Rôtisseurs member.

 With Paris as the city of embarkation and debarkation for this cruise, many travelers choose to spend several days in the city before or after the cruise, just as we did.
 Here is a video overview of our cruise on board the AmaLegro.